 1.)
 Sift Dry Ingredients – First sift the almond flour, powdered sugar, and cocoa powder in a large bowl and set aside.

 2.)
-Mix Egg Whites, Salt and Sugar – Keep mixing and whipping them until you get soft peaks like in the photo below.
+Mix Egg Whites, Vanilla, Salt, and Sugar – Keep mixing and whipping them until you get soft peaks like in the photo below.

 3.)
 Fold in the dry ingredients – Very gently fold in the dry ingredients.
 Be careful not to break the soft peaks you already created.